 34-3.
 (Paper only.)
-In the three-slit problem from the last assignment, you found the total electric field in the diffraction pattern at the screen by adding up the phase shifts from three separate slits.
+In the three-slit problem from a previous assignment, you found the total electric field in the diffraction pattern at the screen by adding up the phase shifts from three separate slits.
 This gave rise to the formula for the three slit pattern.
 The same technique can be used to find the formula from a single slit having finite width.
 According to Huygen's principle, a single slit behaves like an infinite number of point sources, spaced infinitely closely together.
 Thus, instead of adding three separate phase factors, like you did with three infinitely narrow slits, to solve the single finite width slit problem you must add an infinite number of phase factors: you must integrate.

-(a) In the figure below, determine the phase shift of the light coming from an arbitrary y, relative to the light coming from y=0 (i.e., the difference in phase of the two dashed lines).
-Show that this phase shift is equal to $\frac{2\pi}{\lambda}y\sin\theta$ . ( $\theta$ is the angle from the slit to the screen, which is essentially the same for the two dashed lines because the slit is actually much smaller than indicated in the figure.)
+(a) In the figure below, the slit goes from y = -a/2 to y = +a/2.
+Determine the phase shift of the light coming from an arbitrary y, relative to the light coming from y = 0 (i.e., the difference in phase of the two dashed lines).
+Show that this phase shift is equal to $\frac{2\pi}{\lambda}y\sin\theta$. (θ is the angle from the slit to the screen, which is essentially the same for the two dashed lines because the slit is actually much smaller than indicated in the figure.)